peteroupc/CBOR/docs/PeterO.TrapException.md

 The precision context used during the operation that triggered the trap.
 May be null.

-### Result

-    public object Result { get; }

-Gets the defined result of the operation that caused the trap.

-<b>Returns:</b>

-The defined result of the operation that caused the trap.

 ### Error

     public int Error { get; }